United States Department of Veterans Affairs

 Veterans' military records contain records of radiation exposure or accounts describing duty-related exposure.

-Veterans and their survivors do not need to contact the Department of Defense (DoD) to confirm radiation exposure activity before applying for VA compensation benefits.
-VA will request this information from DoD when a Veteran or a Veteran's survivor applies for disability compensation or survivors' benefits for health problems associated with the exposure.
+Veterans and their survivors do not need to contact the Department of Defense (DOD) to confirm radiation exposure activity before applying for VA compensation benefits.
+VA will request this information from DOD when a Veteran or a Veteran's survivor applies for disability compensation or survivors' benefits for health problems associated with the exposure.

 VA confirms exposure

-For Veterans exposed to radiation at Fukushima, the DoD's Operation Tomodachi Registry provides individual dose information.
+For Veterans exposed to radiation at Fukushima, the DOD's Operation Tomodachi Registry provides individual dose information.

 For help: